sluong14/sarahluong14.github.io/README.md

 The website consists of two main pages:

 ### Home (`index.html`)
-- Personal introduction and overview
+- Bio and overview
 - Education, skills, and experience sections
-- Contact form with basic client-side validation
+- Contact form
 - Links to GitHub and LinkedIn

 ### Visualizations (`visualizations.html`)
 - An SVG bar chart visualization created using JavaScript
-- A creative SVG visualization created externally
+- A creative SVG visualization made externally

-Navigation between pages is handled through the header navigation bar, with a contact link that scrolls to the contact section on the homepage.
+To navigate between pages, I created the header navigation bar, with a contact link that scrolls to the contact section on the homepage.

 ## JavaScript Files
-main.js: Handles simple interactivity on the homepage, including contact form validation and small dynamic updates. vis.js Responsible for generating and rendering SVG visualizations using JavaScript.
+main.js: simple interactivity on the homepage, including contact form validation and small dynamic updates. vis.js: for creating SVG visualizations using JavaScript.